Archivon/.github/profile/README.md

 Archivon is a technology-driven organization focused on building structured, long-term digital projects.
 We create software, platforms, applications, documentation, and educational content designed to evolve over time, guided by clarity, consistency, and purpose.

-Archivon was created with the idea that technology should be treated as an archive in motion — not just code written for the moment, but systems, tools, and knowledge built to last.
+Archivon was created with the idea that technology should be treated as an archive in motion, not just code written for the moment, but systems, tools, and knowledge built to last.
 Every project under the Archivon umbrella is developed with structure, scalability, and long-term maintenance in mind.

 We believe that software is more than functionality.
 It is documentation, process, design, and narrative.
 For that reason, Archivon does not focus on a single product or technology stack.
 Instead, it operates as an ecosystem where different projects coexist, share a common identity, and grow independently while remaining connected by the same principles.